digitalstudium/youtube-thumbnail-generator/README.md

-# Youtube Thumbnail Generator
+# YouTube Thumbnail Generator
-This python script can create youtube video thumbnails with text on them
+This python script can create YouTube video thumbnails with a text on them.
+Image for thumbnail will be downloaded from https://source.unsplash.com/
 ## Installation
 ```bash
 pip install -r requirements.txt